simonrw/hugo-blog/content/posts/2021-05-02-modern-python.md

 ## Best practices

+* Set the `PIP_REQUIRE_VIRTUALENV` environment variable to `true`.
+This will prevent `pip` from installing into the global package list, without a virtual environment.
 * **Never** install packages using `pip` into the global environment of a Python installation. [`pipx`][pipx] enforces the use of virtual environments for CLIs, and [`poetry`][poetry] enforces the use of